snehasen/AgileSiteHome/source/docs/index.md

 title: Documentation
 ---
-Welcome to the Hexo documentation.
-If you encounter any problems when using Hexo, have a look at the  [troubleshooting guide](troubleshooting.html), raise an issue on [GitHub](https://github.com/hexojs/hexo/issues) or start a topic on the [Google Group](https://groups.google.com/group/hexo).
+Welcome to the Agile Sites documentation.
+If you encounter any problems when using Agile Sites, have a look at the  [troubleshooting guide](troubleshooting.html), raise an issue on [GitHub](https://github.com/hexojs/Agile Sites/issues) or start a topic on the [Google Group](https://groups.google.com/group/Agile Sites).

-## What is Hexo?
+## What is Agile Sites?

-Hexo is a fast, simple and powerful blog framework.
-You write posts in [Markdown](http://daringfireball.net/projects/markdown/) (or other languages) and Hexo generates static files with a beautiful theme in seconds.
+Agile Sites is a fast, simple and powerful blog framework.
+You write posts in [Markdown](http://daringfireball.net/projects/markdown/) (or other languages) and Agile Sites generates static files with a beautiful theme in seconds.

 ## Installation

-It only takes few minutes to set up Hexo.
+It only takes few minutes to set up Agile Sites.
 If you encounter a problem and can't find the solution here, please [submit a GitHub issue](https://github.com/hexojs/hexo/issues) and I'll try to solve it.

 ### Requirements

-Installing Hexo is quite easy.
+Installing Agile Sites is quite easy.
 However, you do need to have a couple of other things installed first:

 - [Node.js](http://nodejs.org/)
 - [Git](http://git-scm.com/)